The history of solar energy

 The U.S. Congress passes an eight-year extension to the 30% federal income tax credit, ensuring the continued growth in the adoption of photovoltaic solar power systems in America.
 The tax credit ends in 2021 but it would be wise for this to be extended, for both solar jobs and for renewable energy.

 Now is the best time to save by installing solar panels on your home.
-The federal tax credit ensures you save on your installation by 26% - an incentive that decreases in 2021 to 22%, before expiring completely in 2022.
+The federal tax credit ensures you save on your installation by 26% - an incentive that has been extended until 2023.
 Use our free solar calculator to find out the costs, incentives, and returns you would get by installing solar panels.

 From its inception, solar use grew slowly at first but it is now exceeding expectations because of its low cost to build and superiority over fossil fuels.

 California is the leading state in the U.S. for solar installations but many others are quickly catching up - states ranging from Texas to Rhode Island.
 Globally, Asia has the most amount of installed solar with Europe as a close second.

 As the world embraces more renewable energy, solar panels will continue to grow in popularity and be necessary in the transition off of fossil fuels.
 If you are interested in being part of the millions of solar installations over the next few years, find out how much you can save when you switch to solar.